ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Beyond the trusted components, transparency services may operate additional endpoints for auditing, for instance to query for the history of claims made by a given issuer and feed.
 Implementations of TS SHOULD avoid using the service identity and extending the ledger in auditing endpoints; as much as practical, the ledger SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the ledger.

-### Service Identity and Keying
+### Service identity and keying

 We assume that all TS have a public service identity, which must be known by verifiers when validating a receipt, and may have a corresponding private service key.
-Implementers of verifier libraries should not assume a service identity is necessarily a signing public keys, as it is technically possible to use other cryptographic techniques to endorse the ledger state in receipts.
+This identity should be stable for the lifetime of the ledger, so that all receipts remain valid.
+TS operators MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the ledger algorithm they use for their receipt supports it.
+Other types of cryptographic identities, such as parameters for non-interactive zero-knowledge proof systems, may also be used in the future.

 #### Attestability of service identity